PipedreamHQ/pipedream/docs/docs/code/go/README.md

 ## Using environment variables

-You can leverage any [environment variables defined in your Pipedream account](/environment-variables/#environment-variables) in a Python step.
+You can leverage any [environment variables defined in your Pipedream account](/environment-variables/#environment-variables) in a Go step.
 This is useful for keeping your secrets out of code as well as keeping them flexible to swap API keys without having to update each step individually.

 To access them, use the `os` package.